zackse/linux/Documentation/media/uapi/v4l/hist-v4l2.rst

 1. The ``VIDIOC_G_CHIP_IDENT`` ioctl was renamed to ``VIDIOC_G_CHIP_IDENT_OLD`` and ``VIDIOC_DBG_G_CHIP_IDENT`` was
    introduced in its place.
-The old struct struct ``v4l2_chip_ident`` was renamed to struct ``v4l2_chip_ident_old``.
+The old struct ``v4l2_chip_ident`` was renamed to struct ``v4l2_chip_ident_old``.